Preliminary Multiple Subject Program Application

 Different credentials authorize teaching in a variety of different subjects.
 No matter what specific subject an individual may be teaching, California requires a verified basic level of skill in reading, writing and mathematics.
 These basic skills can be verified through one of the following options:

-- CSET: Multiple Subjects and CSET Writing Skills
+- Passage of CSET: Multiple Subjects and CSET Writing Skills

 - CTC approved Out-of-State Basic Skills Exams